Click here to listen to Psych Sessions Episode 30 featuring Dr. Tucker: Brain Trauma, Concussions, & Sports Psychiatry With Lawrence Tucker (M.D.)

 When something like this happens, people are quick to take sides on issues of gun control of public safety.
 But something that should not be ...Continue Reading →

 It is an unfortunate truth that people in our society are overmedicated.
 Some doctors rush to prescribe medication before researching alternative treatments, and some people think treating their symptoms with a pill is the easiest way to solve their issues.
 Medication is a wonderful thing, when it’s administered properly.
-The key is to know when it is a good idea and when it’s not the ...Continue Reading →
+The key is to know when it is a good idea and when it’s not ...Continue Reading →

 With one in 68 children currently being diagnosed with some form of autism, it’s very clear that it is here to stay.
 Eventually those autistic children grow up, fall in love, and hopefully find the right partner and get married.
-With proper treatment from an autism specialist, an adult on the autism spectrum can lead a ...Continue Reading →
+With proper treatment from an autism specialist, an adult on the autism spectrum can lead ...Continue Reading →

 Fall and winter are notoriously known as cold and flu season.
 Everywhere we look, there are tips for staying physically and mentally healthy during the colder months.
 But this is also the time to check in with our mental health.
 Even in warmer places, such as Newport Beach, the shorter days and longer nights can cause people to feel depressed.